 End with your headline

-We don’t mean make your headline the final paragraph of your headline.
+We don’t mean to make your headline the final paragraph of your headline.
 What we mean is that the headline should be the last thing you write.
 Only when you have completed the whole news will you be able to hone in on the killer headline that encapsulates the piece.

 Use online headline analysing tools